Computer scientists: We wouldn't be able to control super intelligent machines

-Category: Environment Hits: 5We are fascinated by machines that can control cars, compose symphonies, or defeat people at chess, Go, or Jeopardy!
+Category: Environment Hits: 6We are fascinated by machines that can control cars, compose symphonies, or defeat people at chess, Go, or Jeopardy!
 While more progress is being made all the time in Artificial Intelligence (AI), some scientists and philosophers warn of the dangers of an uncontrollable superintelligent AI.
 Using theoretical calculations, an international team of researchers shows that it would likely not be possible to control a superintelligent AI.

 Read more https://www.sciencedaily.com/releases/2021/01/210111112218.htm